 On February 14th, the holiday Valentine's Day [バレンタインデ]) takes place, this is the name given to Valentine's Day in some countries.

 Valentine's Day was introduced in Japan in 1936, influenced by the West and with the help of the chocolate industry in order to boost sales of chocolates.

-This holiday was introduced in Japan in 1936, with the influence of the West and with the help of the chocolate industry.
-Around 1960 came the famous tradition of giving chocolate to a loved one.
-And who does that?
-It's not the men!
-On February 14th, thousands of women prepare their chocolates to give not only loved ones, but to anyone who is part of her life.
+In the 1960s, the famous tradition of giving chocolate to the loved one emerged.
+And who does it?
+It's not men!
+On February 14th, thousands of women prepare their chocolates to give not only to loved ones, but to anyone who is part of their lives.

-- 本命チョコ (Honmei cuttlefish) - These are the chocolates given to a loved one, boyfriend, lovers or people with a romantic connection;
+- 本命 チョコ (Honmei choco) – These are chocolates given to a loved one, boyfriend, lovers or people with a romantic connection;

-- 義理チョコ (Giri choco): It's mandatory chocolate.
-The term “Giri” means “obligation", therefore, these types of chocolates have no romantic association.
+- 義理 チョコ (Giri choco): It's the must-have chocolate.
+The term “Giri” means “obligation”, so these types of chocolates do not have any romantic associations.
 They are intended for friends, co-workers, bosses, people with whom you have a social connection;

-- 友チョコ (Tomo choco): This is the chocolate given to friends or close friends, to show affection and friendship;
+- 友チョコ (Tomo choco): This is the chocolate given to close friends, to show affection and friendship;

-- ファミリーチョコ (Family Choco): As the name says, they are chocolates to give to family members, husband, parents, cousins, etc;
+- ファミリーチョコ (Family Choco): As the name implies, they are chocolates for gifting family members, husband, parents, cousins and others;

 - 逆チョコ (Gyaku choco): It is not common, but it refers to the act of exchanging chocolates between men and women;

 The good thing about this date is that not only loved ones, but most friends and relatives receive chocolate.
 So the chocolate industry prepares a gigantic marketing of its stores for this time, creating several advertisements and different chocolates to attract public attention.
 Girls need to prepare their pockets if they want to gift everyone.